Project Directory Structure

 Project Cache

-The project cache is stored in the project file .keboola/project.json.
-Local commands use it because they don’t call authorized requests to the Storage API.
+The project cache is stored in .keboola/project.json and is used by local commands without making authorized requests to the Storage API.

 This is its basic structure: